brianshumate/rover/README.md

 - Application or service specifc command output
 - Application or service specific logging

 All of the stored information can then be packaged up into a zip file named for the host, and shared however you prefer.
-Currently, `rover` supports shipping the zip file to an S3 bucket.
+Currently, `rover` directly supports shipping the zip file to an S3 bucket as well.

 > See the **Internals** section for a more detailed breakdown of the specific commands that `rover` will attempt to execute on a given platform